Planning your Beach Holiday in the Cook Islands

 The Main Island of Aitutaki

 The west coast of Aitutaki mainland has very pretty long stretch of sandy beach with a mix of fine white sand and coral particles, all backed by coconut palms and ironwood trees.
-This is where the majority of beach resortsd and beach villas are located with the added sttraction of facing the sunset.
+This is where the majority of beach resorts and beach villas are located with the added attraction of facing the sunset.
 The lagoon here has patchy coral reefs making it good for snorkelling, with the best snorkelling spot at the northern end of the west coast (by the government fisheries).
+There's also all-tide swimming here.

 Ootu Point on the southern tip of the main island has a couple of small beaches with accommodation.
 The lagoon here though is very tidal and the beach not as nice as the west coast, although the shallow lagoon exposes sand banks which make great exploring and photo opportunities.
 Kayaking in this sheltered part of the lagoon is excellent and there are good snorkelling reefs around the passage between Akitua Island although currents can be tricky to handle.